booleanhunter/ReactJS-AdminLTE/src/pages/dashboardV1/js/components/README.md

 ### - [AreaChart](./charts/area-chart.js)

-A basic Area Chart For displaying grouped sets of data points.
+A basic Area Chart For displaying multiple sets of data grouped to one x axis

 #### Usage: